 Paul Williams lived at 2317 Edison from the 1950s onward.

-Ed Wingate was born in Detroit in 1925, and became one of the city's most successful African-American businessmen, owning a hotel, taxi service, and several cafes.
+Ed Wingate was born in Georgie in 1919.
+In the 1930s his family moved to Detroit, where Wingate eventually became one of the city's most successful African-American businessmen, owning a hotel, taxi service, and several cafes.
 In 1961, Wingate became intrigued by the music business, and paid a visit to Berry Gordy.
 Gordy's Motown label was having cash flow problems, and invited Wingate to sign on as a partner.
 Wingate declined, opting instead to start his own label, Golden World, with his future wife JoAnne Jackson.
 Golden World issued its first single in 1962.
 A subsidiary label, Ric-Tic, followed.

 In 1965, Golden World had its first top-ten hit, the Reflections' "Just Like Romeo and Juliet."
 Golden World opened a recording studio in 1965, and more hits followed.
 In 1966, Berry Gordy, his cash flow problems well behind him, bought out Golden World for a reported one million dollars.
 Wingate continued to release records on Ric-Tic until 1968, when Gordy bought that label and Wingate exited the music business.
 He later moved to Las Vegas, and died there in 2006.